JohannesSKunz/IsHospitalQuality/README.md

 * change path
 cd "˜/Hospitalcompare/_raw/"

-* 1. Load any type of HRR data, ie. Dartmouth (our example individual hospital quality aggregated to the HRR-level)
+* 1. Load any type of HRR data, ie. Dartmouth provides a host of measures (in our application we use individual hospital quality aggregated to the HRR-level)
-* Here just count the number of beds in HRR from AHA (see _sourcefiles for source of data) use Dartmouth_HOSPITALRESEARCHDATA/hosp16_atlas.dta collapse (sum) AHAbeds , by(hrr)
+* Here for a simple example we just count the number of beds in HRR from AHA (see _sourcefiles for the source of data) use Dartmouth_HOSPITALRESEARCHDATA/hosp16_atlas.dta collapse (sum) AHAbeds , by(hrr)